 - Contact Us

-The most common AANP Fellows Program questions are answered below.
+The most common questions about the Fellows of the American Association of Nurse Practitioners (FAANP) are answered below.

 It is a professional responsibility and a quality indicator to maintain national certification as a nurse practitioner (NP).
 Special circumstances can be discussed with sponsors.